lapnd/httdes.github.io/init.md

 * * *

-# I. Init setup for new machine
+# I. A Few Things & Dependencies

 To make **vi** more comfortable: